biogeosciences

 Stable isotope geochemistry

-Global carbon cycle, and the role of soil carbon
+Global carbon cycle; soil carbon

 Paleoenvironments and paleoclimate